Best Tips for Getting in Shape | Sharing how I lost over 60 lbs of baby weight and gained a new appreciation for working out and eating well.

 One of the biggest things that I have transitioned into most recently is finding out what kind of workouts work for my body and mind.
 Who knew you could actually enjoy a workout and reap its benefits without feeling like you’re only successful if the scale moves?

-Over the last year I have transitioned to a local Yoga studio, but even there it took a little time in experimenting which classes I enjoyed and also which instructors I liked.
+Pre-pandemic I was a regular at a local Yoga studio.
+It took a little time in experimenting which classes I enjoyed and also which instructors I liked.
 With time, I found that traditional yoga is not for me, but my local studio has a mix of Pilates and Yoga with weights and those are the classes that I find extremely challenging.

 Most importantly, I also noticed how much stronger my body is getting and because the core of the workouts are similar I can really tell the difference in how much more my body is able to do.